 No arguments here on which Champions League night at Old Trafford shredded the most nerves, surely?
 United were inches away from the perfect start at Camp Nou in the first leg of this semi-final a week prior to this meeting, with Cristiano Ronaldo’s missed penalty meaning that only a win would take us through to a first final in this competition since 1999.
 United made it through, but predictably, they had to do it the hard way.

 Admittedly, Barcelona didn’t really give Ferguson’s men any other choice.
-The Catalans dominated large spells of the game and possession, with Lionel Messi a constant threat and chances for Thierry Henry and Argentine gratefully saved by Edwin Van Der Sar.
+The Catalans dominated large spells of the game, with Lionel Messi a constant threat and chances for Thierry Henry and Argentine gratefully saved by Edwin Van Der Sar.
 Plenty of credit needs to go to Rio Ferdinand and Wes Brown for their defensive displays, with the latter turning in arguably his best ever performance for United as a late replacement for the concussed Nemanja Vidic, but the night will forever be defined by that miraculous Paul Scholes strike.
-Seizing on an errant touch by Gianluca Zambrotta, Scholes produced one of the greatest shots of his career, a rising drive that curled away from Victor Valdes and left the Spaniard watching the ball float beyond him.
-There was plenty to endure after the goal, and the atmosphere, tension and raucous noise inside Old Trafford made it all the more memorable.
+Seizing on an errant touch by Gianluca Zambrotta, Scholes produced one of the greatest shots of his career, a rising drive that curled away from Victor Valdes and left the Spaniard helplessly watching the ball fly past him.
+There was plenty of the game left to endure after the goal, and the atmosphere, tension and raucous noise inside Old Trafford made it all the more memorable.

 1. United 7-1 AS Roma 10/04/2007